+An information security audit may include an assessment of business continuity and disaster recovery planning and implementation, with a view to assessing the “availability” aspect of information services as well as information security during disaster recovery.
+Alternatively, such aspects may be covered as part of an audit of information systems operations management.

+Considerations related to outsourcing arrangements

 With regard to information security in supplier/ outsourced relationships, the audited entity retains accountability for information security even if the responsibility for certain information systems activities has been outsourced to an external supplier.
 Further, aspects such as segregation of conflicting duties (e.g. between development, testing and production teams) are significant, whether the development/ implementation/ operations and maintenance of the information system is being done in-house or through an external supplier.

-For assessing physical and environmental security, in addition to documentation review, interviews etc., the SAI audit team may consider a physical visit (or joint inspection) of the data centre as a supplementary audit procedure.

-An information security audit may include assessment of business continuity and disaster recovery planning and implementation, with a view to assessing the “availability” aspect of information services as well as information security during disaster recovery.
-Alternatively, such aspects may be covered as part of an audit of information systems operations management.

-(Illustrative high level audit questions mentioned in Annexure)

-Reporting on audit of information security
+Reporting on an Audit of Information Security

 The guidance on evaluating audit evidence and reporting as per ISSAI 400, as well as the additional guidance under GUID 5100 on reporting (section 7, which also refers to the sensitivity of reporting security risks before necessary mitigating controls have been adopted) may be followed in the case of information security audits.

 Reporting on information security by auditors may consider the potential business impact of exposing technical shortcomings and security risk in public.
-In such cases, SAIs may use appropriate mechanisms, including redacting sensitive information or through management letters to share details and possible impact of the risk with the audited entity.
+In such cases, the auditor may use appropriate mechanisms, including redacting sensitive information or through management letters to share details and possible impact of the risk with the audited entity.

 Besides the regular stakeholders of public sector audits, reporting may consider the specific perspectives of stakeholders like outsourced technical providers of support to the audited entities.

-Recommendations may be developed after considering the available technical solutions for improving the information security and its practical implications for the business of the audited entity along with a cost benefit analysis, as assessed by the audited entity.

-Follow up

-Follow up requirements as per ISSAI 400 for Compliance Audits are to be considered.
+The auditor may provide recommendations for improving information security.
+When developing the recommendations, the auditor may consider any practical implications for the audited entity, including the cost of implementation.

+Follow-up

+The auditor considers follow-ups in accordance with the compliance audit principles of ISSAI 400.

-IT systems are dynamic.
-They are also increasingly web-based/ cloud hosted.
-Frequency of follow up audits may consider the significant changes arising out of these factors.
+IT systems are constantly evolving.
+As an example, IT systems are increasingly web-based/ cloud hosted.
+The auditor may consider such significant changes when deciding on the timing of follow-up audits.

-Solutions for identified weaknesses from information security audits are likely to be very specific in terms of available technology, costing, system compatibility etc. The follow up plan along with timelines may be reviewed considering these.
+When planning a follow-up, the auditor may consider factors such as available technology, costing, and system compatibility that can impact the audited entity's capability to address the audit findings and implement the recommendations.
 Annexure: Suggested High Level Audit Questions

 This annexure contains high level audit questions on the subject matter of audit of information security as guidance and is only indicative, not exhaustive.
 Relevance of the objects will depend on whether the audited entity is required by law or other obligations to meet the criteria assumed in the objectives.
 Detailed audit questionnaires would depend on the type of information system, organisation, framework and audit assignment scope etc.